 6. Remove references

 State that they are available upon request, that way you can brief your referees carefully about who they may be talking to, and what the potential job is all about.

 7. List achievements, not duties

 You don’t want your CV to read like a job description.
 Describe exactly what you did along with what the positive outcome was.

 Your CV is a professional document, make sure it looks it.
 Keep it simple and clear, ensuring there is enough white spacing around each paragraph to ensure it doesn’t look too busy and difficult to read.

 9. Remember to update

 You should update your CV as and when something significant happens in your career.
-Sending an old CV forward for a role will be missing important and current details and will look unprofessional.
+Sending an old CV forward for a role will mean you’re potentially missing important and current details and it could look unprofessional.
 Update your CV as you go!

 10. Check and check AGAIN

 That may seem a bit obvious, but check and check again for any spelling errors, typos or grammatical gaffes.
 Your CV is a professional document so make sure it’s up to professional standard.